 By combining delicate melodies with heavy kicks, AnneX wants to create emotional contrasts that make listeners of her music feel more alive by experiencing it.
-She uses layers of often unconventional sounds to build rich harmonies, where frenchcore is the perfect genre to experiment.
+In her hardcore frenchcore music production, she uses layers of often unconventional sounds to build rich harmonies, where frenchcore is the perfect genre to experiment.

 Her melodic tracks includes intricate melodies with traditional instruments.
 She often combines these lines with synthetic moving pads and choral layers, creating rich orchestral harmonies applied to contemporary electronic music at tempos above 200 beats per minute.